unitedstates/glossary/README.md

 * `source` - Name of the source this definition was obtained or adapted from.
 * `source_url` - A URL for where this definition was obtained or adapted from.

-The code for this service, a small Node app optimized for deployment on Heroku, is also in this repository, in the [dat branch](/unitedstates/glossary/tree/dat).

 ### Branches

 This project has 3 entirely separate branches: